Drug and Alcohol Abuse Prevention Program - Consequences for Violation

 Any employee violating Policy 346 or the Administrative Procedure may be required to submit to an evaluation by a qualified substance abuse professional and to satisfactorily complete any treatment program recommended by a qualified substance abuse professional as a condition of continued employment.
 A successfully completed drug or alcohol treatment program will not be used against an employee in other non-related matters.

-Students who violate the standard of conduct are subject to sanctions as outlined in the Student Code of Conduct.
+Students who violate the standard of conduct are subject to sanctions as outlined in the Standards of Student Conduct.

 Campus visitors who violate the standard of conduct will be referred to the Security Department and are subject to sanctions as outlined by state and federal laws.